prestsoftware/prest/CONTRIBUTING.md

 ## Design

+We hope that the following will help you hack on the code.

 ### Functional approach to the GUI code

 Some aspects of the code lean towards the functional way rather than the